kevinolega/callcentertrainingtips/_posts/Top Agent - Career Advice/2015-09-18-negative-self-talk.md

 I would have been dead or I would have been sent to jail for murdering the fuckers.

-My friend sent me a message about how whenever I lose an item to a thief or to my unexpected stupidity I am being called by God to donate “said lost item or money” to a parent who has great need to save the life of a loved one.
+My friend sent me a message about how whenever I lose an item to a thief or to my unexpected stupidity I am being called by God to donate “said lost item or money” to a parent who had great need to save the life of a loved one.

 God doesn’t force people.